equinor/az-static-web-app-docs-template/README.md

     3. `lint-and-format.yml`: *This file is optional, feel free to delete it.
 It runs some linting and syntax checks on your code*

 ### Under-the-hood: What just happened?
-The Github workflow committed by the Static Web app only contains the actions necessary for deploying the already built files that the template repo provided.
+The Github workflow committed by the SWA only contains the actions necessary for deploying the already built files that the template repo provided.
 The `deploy-site.yml` file contains additional steps that enable automatic building of the documentation using both MkDocs and Sphinx (in production, you would probably only use one).

 ```yaml
 - name: Set up Python 3.8